Blue Room - Session 5

 1:00 to 2:00 p.m.
 Wednesday, June 14, 2017

-Reliability Improvement of Hydraulic Joints Through Design of Experiments Using Life
+Reliability Improvement of Coolant Joints Through Design of Experiments Using Life

 While investigating fluid leaks on beaded tube joints, it became apparent that solution development would require application of Design of Experiments (DOE) to engineer a reliable and cost effective solution.
 Without DOE, it is often easy to overlook some important details and miss identifying significant contributing factors.
 Relying on intuition and engineering judgment alone can yield "feel good" solutions inadequate to address the root cause of failures.
 This paper explains the methodology used to develop a solution and validate the results.